-Applications for the 2021-22 funding round are now closed.
+Applications for the 2022–23 funding round are now open.
 Successful projects will be publicly announced in September.

 The underlying purpose of this fund is to create benefits for New Zealand farming communities.
 There is a requirement to extend what is learned from the funded projects into the wider rural profession and farming community.
 This includes the presentation of projects that did not have the desired outcomes.